pelithne/AKS_secure_baseline_the_hard_way_part_three/README.md

 ## 1.2 Prequisities:
 This section outlines the recommended prerequisites for setting up Microsoft entra ID with AKS.

-highly recommended to complete Azure Kubernetes Service Baseline - The Hard Way <a href="https://techcommunity.microsoft.com/blog/appsonazureblog/azure-kubernetes-service-baseline---the-hard-way/4130496">here!</a>
+Highly recommended to complete Azure Kubernetes Service Baseline - The Hard Way <a href="https://techcommunity.microsoft.com/blog/appsonazureblog/azure-kubernetes-service-baseline---the-hard-way/4130496">here!</a>

 ## 1.3 Target Architecture